devkodama/PACS-Assistant/README.md

 In the most common usage, pressing the assigned shortcut key displays the report for the comparison study.
 Pressing the key again toggles to the report of either a second comparison study, or the blank report of the active study.

 ## Mouse jiggler

-Mouse jiggler to prevent the screen from turning off and the Windows screen saver from activating.
+PACS Assistant provides a mouse jiggler to prevent the screen from turning off and the Windows screen saver from activating.